-Only one kid was doing it, the girl refused to participate the other boy was just wandering around climbing up and down.
-I understand I can’t expect a lot from this age group but I was disappointed even the action songs were not attractive to them.
-It came to the point that the girl didn’t even want to be there.
-So she left with her mom not even half way through the lesson.
+Only one kid was doing it; the girl refused to participate the other boy was just wandering around climbing up and down.
+I understand I can’t expect much from this age group, but I was disappointed at their indifference to the action songs I had down as winners.
+Finally, it came to the point that the girl didn’t even want to be there.
+So she left with her mum, not even halfway through the lesson.

-Then we had story time, but it was still that one boy who was paying attention while the other one wasn’t interested, attempting to open the door and go out a few times even with his mom being present in the classroom.
-I used a lot of music during the lesson and a lot of body movement too, but I wonder if it is all too new to them so they get bored or it is me who didn’t know how to make it fun.
-You are an expert, so can you please give me some advice what went wrong and what I could do to improve? »
+Then we had storytime, but it was still that one boy who was paying attention while the other one wasn’t interested, attempting to open the door and go out a few times even with his mom being present in the classroom.
+I used a lot of music during the lesson and a lot of body movement, but I wonder if it is all too new to them, so they get bored.
+Alternatively, it is me who didn’t know how to make it fun.
+You are an expert, so can you please advise me on what went wrong and what I could do to improve?”

-This lesson must have taken some preparing and I can understand how disappointed the teacher was when it didn’t go well.
-Don’t be disheartened !
-We learn from what does not work !
-This lesson just needs tweaking, to come down to the toddlers’ level.
-It’s easy to improve this lesson, and spend less time preparing too.
+This lesson must have taken some preparation, and I can understand how disappointed the teacher was when it didn’t go well.
+Don’t be disheartened!
+We learn from what does not work!
+This lesson just needs tweaking to come down to the toddlers’ level.
+It’s easy to improve this lesson and spend less time preparing too.

 How can we improve this toddler English lesson?